 The Web API is the main interface that Nexthink offers for integrating Nexthink data with external information systems.
 While Finder investigations provide a user with the means to query the Nexthink database, investigations are not well adapted to be launched and processed by external programs.
 The Web API fills this gap by offering third-party applications a standard programming interface to query the Nexthink database.
 The Engine implements the Web API as a RESTful web service over HTTPS.
 As such, the Web API can accept requests from any external application that supports the HTTP protocol over TLS/SSL (HTTPS).
 The default port for connecting to the Web API is 1671.
 Since the Web API uses well-established Internet protocols for communicating with external applications, many tools support them directly.
-Information systems such as Configuration Management Databases or Issue Tracking Systems are typically able to access RESTful web services.
+Information systems are typically able to access RESTful web services.
 These systems can quickly benefit from the integration of Nexthink data by querying the Web API.